Lawyers: Aetna Envelope Window Reveals Patients' HIV Status

 Aetna says that “this type of mistake is unacceptable” and that the company is reviewing processes to ensure it never happens again.

-The Hartford, Connecticut-based Aetna started notifying customers of the breach in letters sent this week.
+The Hartford-based Aetna started notifying customers of the breach in letters sent this week.

 The legal organizations sent a cease-and-desist letter to Aetna.
 They want the insurer to show what corrective measures are being taken.